ArchanaM21/Interactive-validation-form/README.md

-# Interactive-validation-form
+# interactive_validation_form
-Interactive Validation Form is a web-based project that validates user inputs in real time using HTML, CSS, and JavaScript.
-It provides instant feedback for fields like name, email, and password, ensuring correct data entry and improving user experience through interactive error messages and visual cues.
+A modern, responsive, and interactive form validation project built using HTML, CSS, JavaScript, and Tailwind CSS.
+This project ensures a centralized validation system for input fields, providing real-time feedback to users with smooth UI transitions and clean error handling.